dgluna/korea-sns/readme.txt

 = 1.3.2 =
 * Button to solve the problem that is output to the vertical (second update)

+= 1.4 =
+* Instead, we used a div img tag.
+(In order to minimize the effects of theme style)
+* Cacao has upgraded the storage API.
+Work on your PC.

 == Upgrade Notice ==

 = 1.0 =